openharmony/docs/en/application-dev/reference/apis-media-library-kit/js-apis-sendablePhotoAccessHelper.md

 getAllObjects(): Promise&lt;Array&lt;T&gt;&gt;

-Obtains all the assets in the result set.
+Obtains all the file assets in the result set.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.FileManagement.PhotoAccessHelper.Core